ruthealee/rmuser-2step/README.md

 Q. I see a mistake/I've found a bug/you're doing it wrong.

-A. Again, not questions, but there's an issue tracker on this project.
+A. There's an issue tracker on this project.
 Submit an issue and I'll try to get it fixed.
 I also accept pull requests, so if you know what's wrong I'd really appreciate it if you just fixed it yourself and pushed it upstream :) (if you don't know how this works, now is a great time to learn!
-It'll make you a better SysAdmin, I promise!)
+It'll make you a better Sysadmin, I promise!)

 Q. I ran your script and you destroyed a customer's server!